integr8ly/installation/docs/monitoring/customisation.md

 * Kubernetes monitoring - use various stats provided by [https://github.com/kubernetes/kube-state-metrics](kube-state-metrics), such as count of pods in Ready state

-* CPU/Memory per pod limits monitoring - check if CPU utilization or used memory doesn't go above certain threshold
+* CPU/Memory per pod limits monitoring - check if CPU utilisation or used memory doesn't go above certain threshold

 ### HTTP(s) endpoint monitoring